Trump, Paul, and Sanders

 “democratic socialist.”

 And to be clear, there is nothing wrong with identifying as a democratic socialist.
 The problem is that it is only one-fourth of a full economic philosophy.
-It is only 25% of the truth.
+It is only 25% of what needs to be explained.

 Bernie never gives the complete framework, and because of that, his messaging is misunderstood, distorted, and weaponized.
 What he should be doing — what he needs to be doing — is explaining the full structure of how economics and economic philosophy should work inside the democratic republic we have that is created by the U.S Constitution.